 As they say, ‘a little cleavage never hurt anyone’.
 Whether you agree or not spilling out of your bra is not a good feeling and is not good for your boobs either.
 This extra ‘bulge’ of upper breast tissue is unsupported and can ‘jiggle’ about during exercise.
 This can be more of an issue if you have a little more up top.

 Solution; go up a cup size!
 You want all of your breast to be supported so simply going up a cup size will provide more coverage and support for your girls.
 You’ll know you’ve got it right when there is a smooth transition from bra to skin with no ‘bulge’

 Sign 2: Your Cups Are Bulging, Wrinkly or Baggy

 If you find a bra you love you’re likely guilty of wearing it over and over again.
 However, unlike your favourite jeans, bras do not fit better as time goes on.
 All that wearing takes it’s toll on your beloved bra and they can begin to lose their shape.
 Especially bras with moulded cups.
-To keep your silhouette as smooth as possible consider replacing you best friend with a new beast friend (see what I did there.
+To keep your silhouette as smooth as possible consider replacing you best friend with a new breast friend (see what I did there.